aws-ia/terraform-aws-eks-blueprints/examples/game_tech/agones-game-controller/README.md

-# Quickstart - EKS with Agones Gaming Kubernetes Controller
+# Amazon EKS Deployment with Agones Gaming Kubernetes Controller

-In this workshop, we will learn how to deploy and run Gaming applications on AWS EKS with Agones Kubernetes Controller
+This example shows how to deploy and run Gaming applications on Amazon EKS with Agones Kubernetes Controller

  - Deploy Private VPC, Subnets and all the required VPC endpoints
  - Deploy EKS Cluster with one managed node group in an VPC